 There is an entry fee for the site, but we found out that on Tuesday nights after 05:00 pm, you can “donate” to visit the gallery.
 You can enjoy permanent and temporary exhibitions during this “donation” hour.

-Check out Dr. Sun Yat Sen Classical Chinese Garden
+Check out Dr. Sun Yat Sen’s Classical Chinese Garden

 Dr. Sun Yat-Sen Classical Chinese Garden is located in the Chinatown area of Vancouver.
 It is known to be the first Chinese or “scholars” garden built outside of China.

-Inside the classical gardens (which you can visit for a fee) you will find manicured gardens, bridges and walking areas.
-The garden is a part of the Dr Sun Yat Sen Park.
+Inside the classical gardens (which you can visit for a fee) you will find manicured gardens, bridges, and walking areas.
+The garden is a part of Dr. Sun Yat Sen Park.

 Head to Gastown & check out the Steam Clock

 Vancouver is a food lover’s paradise.
-Tons of restaurants in amazing neighbourhoods serve Vancouver food with nicest views like the waterfront, inside the urban jungle or in the midst of historic districts.
+Tons of restaurants in amazing neighborhoods serve Vancouver food with the nicest views like the waterfront, inside the urban jungle, or in the midst of historic districts.